AIPractioner/Churn-Project/README.md

 Discussion and conclusions – address the problem statement and recommendation.

 The Kaggle dataset has been copied to this repo.
-It is named ecommdataset
+It is named ecommdataset here locally.
+Originates from:
 https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction